apache/cordova-docs/docs/en/edge/guide/platforms/ios/index.md

 ## Common Problems

-__Deprecation Warnings:__ When an application programming interface (API) is changed or replaced by another API, it is marked as _deprecated_.
+__Deprecation Warnings__: When an application programming interface (API) is changed or replaced by another API, it is marked as _deprecated_.
 The API still works in the near term, but is eventually removed.
 Some of these deprecated interfaces are reflected in Apache